What comes to mind when you hear the word intimacy?

 (This does not mean that the erotic will be missing.
-In fact, sometimes when the pressure of sex is off, we find arousal in places where we don’t expect them.
+In fact, sometimes, when the pressure of sex is off, we find arousal in places where we don’t expect it.
 Let’s not forget that temporary abstinence can be such a boost to erotic.).

 Experimenting means trying out different things to discover how they feel.
 How you experiment is up to you.

 - Ask your partner to kiss you in a certain way.
 Give them a cue to how you want to be kissed:

 Or any other way you can come up with.
 Your partner is likely to interpret your cue in their own way.
 It may be playful to show them what your interpretation looks like.

 - As a continuation of the exercise above, you may add the parts of the body you want your partner to kiss.

 - A playful kiss on the left side of your neck.

 - A hot kiss on your back.